SimiPro/mkdl/README.md

 #### mkdl
 mkdl holds all the python code.
 Short summary:
-start_bizhawk.py : starts bizhawk automatically
+⋅⋅*start_bizhawk.py : starts bizhawk automatically
-utils.py: some util functions
+⋅⋅*utils.py: some util functions
-run_bizhawk.py: starts bizhawk from python console policy.py: holds our used NeuralNetworks.
-Mostly used is OurCNN2 which is a CNN with 2 additional non-linear relu layers. mario_env.py: holds the MarioEnv which the agent can act on.
-And also the MarioConnection which communicates with the Bizhawk ppo2_agent.py: executes the ppo agent. https://github.com/openai/baselines/tree/master/baselines/ppo2 a2c_agent.py a3c_agent.py
+⋅⋅*run_bizhawk.py: starts bizhawk from python console ⋅⋅*policy.py: holds our used NeuralNetworks.
+Mostly used is OurCNN2 which is a CNN with 2 additional non-linear relu layers.
+⋅⋅*mario_env.py: holds the MarioEnv which the agent can act on.
+And also the MarioConnection which communicates with the Bizhawk
+⋅⋅*ppo2_agent.py: executes the ppo agent. https://github.com/openai/baselines/tree/master/baselines/ppo2
+⋅⋅*a2c_agent.py
+⋅⋅*a3c_agent.py
-... just some additional agents we tried out and rejected again for our problem.
+⋅⋅*... just some additional agents we tried out and rejected again for our problem.

 ### Prerequisites

-- windows only (thanks to bizhawk)
+⋅⋅* windows only (thanks to bizhawk)
-- install mupen64plus
+⋅⋅* install mupen64plus
-- python 3.6
+⋅⋅* python 3.6
-- a few additional libraries to get the gym environment up and running. sorry for that
+⋅⋅* a few additional libraries to get the gym environment up and running. sorry for that

 ## Contributing

-- Huy Cao Tri Do
+⋅⋅* Huy Cao Tri Do
-- Samuel Andermatt
-- Quentin Auzepy
-- Simon Huber
+⋅⋅* Simon Huber

 ## License